commercelayer/demo-store/README.md

 npm run seeder:seed -ws --if-present
 ```

-> This step is optional.
+> :information_source: This step is optional.
 If you already have a properly configured organization on your Commerce Layer account, you can skip it.

 #### 4. Choose the countries where you're going to sell